Thibault Jaques

-Thibault Jaques (born 29 March 1988) is a French professional footballer who plays as a defender for Championnat National 2 club Poitevin.
+Thibault Jaques (born 29 March 1988) is a French professional footballer who plays as a defender for Championnat National 1 club Chambly.

 Career

 Jaques joined FC Chambly in 2016, and captained them to their first ever promotion to the Ligue 2 in 2015.
 He made his professional debut with Chambly in a 1–0 Ligue 2 win over Valenciennes FC on 26 July 2019, scoring the game-winning goal and the first ever for Chambly in the division.
 As a starter in the Chambly defense during this 2019–20 season, he was voted into the Ligue 2 Team of the Season by France Football.

 In June 2022, Jaques moved to Versailles.